-Ottawa South SmartCentre is currently a 491,000 square foot shopping centre that is situated on approximately 56 acres at the intersection of Bank Street and Hunt Club Road in Ottawa, Ontario.
-A 129,000 square foot Wal-Mart store, a 78,000 square foot Loblaws store, a 39,000 square foot Cineplex Odeon, and a 36,000 square foot Future Shop anchor the site.
+Ottawa South SmartCentre is a 523,000 square foot shopping centre that is situated on approximately 56 acres at the intersection of Bank Street and Hunt Club Road in Ottawa, Ontario.
+A 160,000 square foot Wal-Mart Supercentre, a 78,000 square foot Loblaws store, a 39,000 square foot Cineplex Odeon, and a 36,000 square foot Future Shop anchor the site.
 Other national tenants include Winners, Staples, Chapters, Michaels, Globo Shoes, Mark's Work Wearhouse, Bouclair, CIBC, Boutique Jacob, Bulk Barn, Addition-Elle, and Royal Bank of Canada.
-The site can accommodate a 30,000 square foot expansion of the Wal-Mart store.
 Calloway owns a 50% interest in this property.